darkghost688/6360finalpfoject/README.md

   * `python`
 * version controling our work using git
 * distributing our work using GitHub
+* the final project that professor want is we can organize Biological Data by this class
+* so just build a model try to use the sequenced genes

 # * Main purpose
-### A model was created based on the 20 nifH genes data to predict which species of the sample belong to.
+### Organize Biological Data by models created based on the 20 nifH genes data to predict which species of the sample belong to.

 * Download the data from :